-Step Five – Creating a Cleaning Schedule that works for you
+Step 5 – Creating the Weekly Cleaning schedule that works for you

 Last by by no means least is putting everything together that you have done so far and filling into your schedule when you will do each of the tasks you have listed – so that everything gets done as often as you want, within the time you have available.